 Hunters play an important role in limiting the spread of chronic wasting disease.
 The MDNR has several ways to have deer checked and tested for CWD.
-See a map of deer check stations in Michigan.

 There have been no known transfer of CWD to humans at this point.
 Based on CDC recommendations, MSU Extension recommends not consuming venison from CWD positive animals.

 Since discovered in Michigan in 2015, Michigan State University AgBioResearch scientists and the Michigan Department of Natural Resources have been working on a plan to identify areas of the state that are at high risk for CWD based on deer behavior and population dynamics.
 The plan depends on a model that combines deer population density, proximity to bordering states where CWD has been confirmed and disease transmission to predict where CWD will likely emerge and spread.

 Sonja Christensen seeks to curtail wildlife disease in Michigan and beyond.

 MSU researcher named to chronic wasting disease committee by National Academies of Sciences, Engineering, and Medicine

 Published on October 10, 2023